JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 WRITINGS

-These texts articulate the spatial, perceptual and methodological foundations of my installations.
+These texts articulate the spatial and methodological foundations of my installations (2008–2026).

 My installations are often experienced as immersive or meditative.
-Without articulation, they risk being interpreted as aesthetic atmospheres, technical constructions or spiritual gestures.
-Writing is a way of defining the position from which the work emerges.
+Without articulation, they risk being read as aesthetic atmospheres, technical constructions or spiritual gestures.
+None of these is accurate.
+Writing defines the position from which the work emerges.

 If I do not articulate this ground, someone else will do it for me.

-Some texts originate in earlier research from 2008, others in current practice from 2026.
-Together they trace a development in how I understand space, listening and the field.
+Some originate in research from 2008, others in current practice from 2026.
+Together they trace how my understanding of space, listening and environment has developed over time.

 They map a working process.